 One of the earliest mines in Europe has been identified at Gopa Hill at Cwmystwyth in the Cambrian Mountains, in an area which later became synonymous with silver lead mining.
 The Cambrian Mountains have been mined by monks and kings and have drawn prospectors in search of riches from as far afield as ancient Rome and 18th century Italy.

 Gold, Silver and Lead

-Visit the Silver Mountain Experience at Llywernog and follow the Spirit of the Miners walking routes in the Cambrian Mountains to discover Cwmsymlog, Cwm Ystwyth and other sites associated with the industry.
-Also see the magnificent waterwheels from this period at Dyfi Furnace and Pontrhydygroes.
+Visit the Silver Mountain Experience Llywernog and follow the Spirit of the Miners walking routes in the Cambrian Mountains to discover Cwmsymlog, Cwm Ystwyth and other sites associated with the industry.
+Visit churches and chapels, from those of the gentry such as Hafod Church, to the nonconformist chapels of the mineworkers and their families such as Cwmystwyth and Cwmsymlog.
+Also see the magnificent waterwheels from this period at Dyfi Furnace, Llywernog, and Pontrhydygroes.

 Please note: Mine sites can be very dangerous and must be treated with caution.
 Never enter any tunnels or shafts and do not stray from designated rights of way near mine sites.
 Most mine sites in Ceredigion are sites of special scientific interest (SSSI’s) and Scheduled Ancient Monuments (SAM’s) which are protected by law.
 Do not disturb tips, growing vegetation, walls and other building remains.

 To get the most out of a visit to the mining sites of Ceredigion, take a guided tour, visit an interpreted site (see links above) or join a working party.